Eurphus/Eurphus/README.md

 ## 💡 Projects I've done

 - 📚 Turning thousands of PDFs into searchable vectors with my PDF Vectorization tool.
-- 📈 Automating cryptocurrency trades with a smart trading bot that's also a Discord chatbot.
+- 📈 Automating cryptocurrency trades with a trailing stop loss rebuy strategy that's also a Discord chatbot.
-- ♟️ Bringing chess to life with a JavaFX-based GUI for those **intense** two-player matches.
+- ♟️ Bringing chess to life with a JavaFX-based GUI for those **nutty** two-player matches.

 ## 🛠️ Skills & Tools